 Step 2: Sleeping over at relatives’ homes

 This could be ideal because of your child’s familiarity with both the adults and the home.
-You can talk comfortably about her issues and how they can be alleviated.
+You can talk comfortably about their issues and how they can be alleviated.
 Also, the relative can report back if something goes wrong.

 Step 3: Host the first sleepover with a friend